By Debra A. Sokol-McKay,

 The foods you eat that break down into glucose are called carbohydrates, which:

-• Are one of the three main nutrients in food, in addition to proteins and fats;
+• are one of the three main nutrients in food, in addition to proteins and fats

-• Include sugars and starches contained in fruit; breads and cereals; milk and dairy; starchy vegetables such as corn, potatoes, and peas; cake and ice cream;
+• include sugars and starches contained in fruit; breads and cereals; milk and dairy; starchy vegetables such as corn, potatoes, and peas; cake and ice cream

-• Cause blood glucose levels to rise about one to two hours after a meal;
+• cause blood glucose levels to rise about one to two hours after a meal

-• Determine how high or low blood your glucose levels will go, according to the type and amount of carbohydrate-containing foods you eat.
+• determine how high or low your blood glucose levels will go, according to the type and amount of carbohydrate-containing foods you eat.

 Type 1 diabetes (formerly called juvenile-onset, Type I, or insulin dependent) has the following characteristics:

-• It occurs when the body produces little to no insulin (insulin deficiency).
+• It occurs when the body produces little to no insulin. (insulin deficiency)

 • Insulin shots are required to sustain life.